mecmartini/soulweb-docs/docs/drupal/drupal_vm.md

         documentroot: "{{ drupal_core_path }}"
         extra_parameters: "{{ apache_vhost_php_fpm_parameters }}"

-If you need additional databases and database users, add them to the list of mysql_databases and mysql_users:
+If you need additional databases and database users, add them to the list of `mysql_databases` and `mysql_users`:

     mysql_databases:
       - name: drupal